Your Guide to Being Guided in Italy: Directions in Italian

 Whether you’re just visiting or getting to know your new neighborhood, you’ll need to be able to find your way around.

-By learning a few simple phrases, you’ll be well equipped if you ever get lost or are just looking for a fun new place to visit.
+Now that you’ve learned a few simple phrases, you’ll be well-equipped if you ever get lost or are just looking for a fun new place to visit.

 Download: This blog post is available as a convenient and portable PDF that you can take anywhere.
 Click here to get a copy.
 (Download)